About social media for pre-teens and teenagers

-Children and teenagers use social media to have fun, make and maintain friendships, share interests, explore identities and develop relationships with family.
+Pre-teens and teenagers use social media to have fun, make and maintain friendships, share and learn interests, explore identities and develop relationships with family.
 It’s an extension of their offline and face-to-face interactions.
 For older teenagers especially, it’s often a key part of how they connect with friends.

-Social media can connect children and teenagers to online global communities based on shared interests.
-These might be support networks – for example, for young people with disability or medical conditions, LGBTQI teenagers, or children from particular cultural backgrounds.
+Social media can connect pre-teens and teenagers to online global groups based on shared interests.
+These might be support networks – for example, for young people with disability or medical conditions, LGBTIQ+ teenagers, or children from particular cultural backgrounds.
 Or they might be sites for commenting on and sharing content about particular interests like games, TV series, music or hobbies.

 Your child can get many other benefits from using social media:

-- Collaborative learning: your child can use social media to better understand, extend or share what they’re learning at school, either informally or in formal school settings.
+- Learning: your child can use social media to better understand, extend or share what they’re learning at school, either informally or in formal school settings.

-- Creativity: your child can be creative with profile pages, photos and video, and modifications for games.
+- Creativity: your child can be creative with profile pages, images, video and game modifications.

-- Mental health and wellbeing: connecting with extended family and friends and taking part in local and global online communities can give your child a sense of connection and belonging.
+- Mental health and wellbeing: connecting with extended family and friends and taking part in local and global online groups can give your child a sense of belonging.

 Social media can also pose risks.
 For your child, these risks include:

 - being exposed to inappropriate or upsetting content, like mean aggressive, violent or sexual comments or images

 - uploading inappropriate content, like embarrassing or provocative photos or videos of themselves or others

-- sharing personal information with strangers – for example, phone numbers, date of birth or location
+- sharing personal information with strangers – for example, images, date of birth, location or address

 - being exposed to too much targeted advertising and marketing

-- data breaches, like having their data sold on to other organisations.
+- being exposed to data breaches, like having their data sold on to other organisations.

-Talking is the best way to protect your child from social media risks and ensure their internet safety.
+Talking with your child is the best way to protect them from social media risks and ensure their internet safety.
 Talking gives you the opportunity to help your child: